Pre-Health at the UW

 Application reviewers are looking for various qualities in the review process.
 Your ability to address the following elements are key to standing out and finding the best fit as an applicant.

-1. You understand the profession (ex: medicine, dentistry) you're applying for.
+1. How well you understand the profession (ex: medicine, dentistry) you're applying for.

-4. Their school is a good fit for you.
+4. How well you demonstrate that the school and program is a good fit for you.

 Application Resources